This page is designed to answer the following questions:

 When discussing information contained in secure records, it is important that precautions are taken to ensure that nobody is able to overhear the conversation to protect confidentiality.

-Information that no longer needs to be accessed on a day-to-day basis may be archived in a secure storage facility or shredded/incinerated – policies must be in place to guide the destruction of information.
+Information that no longer needs to be accessed on a day-to-day basis may be archived in a secure storage facility or shredded/incinerated – policies must be in place to guide the destruction and archiving of information.

 Electronic Information Storage (Computer systems)